Chamois leather: Properties

 Genuine chamois leather has almost no abrasive properties, and can be used as a very absorbent drying material for any automobile surface.
 This has made it a popular product for car cleaning and drying.

-The elasticity of the skin's pores, which are very close, allow it to be used in micro-filtration.
-Its water absorbency makes it good for other uses, such as in cycling shorts (although most modern cycling shorts now use synthetic "chamois" leather).
+The elasticity of the skin's pores, which are very close together, allow it to be used in micro-filtration.
+Its water absorbency and low friction make it good for other uses, such as in cycling shorts (although most modern cycling shorts now use synthetic "chamois" leather).
 It was also used in purifying mercury, which is done by passing it through the pores of the skin.

 Chamois was historically used as a gasoline filter.
 When soaked with clean gasoline, chamois will not allow water to pass through its surface fibers.
 This property is used to filter fuel that has been stored in drums prone to ingress of water, or from any other doubtful source.
 The technique is to provide a large-mouthed funnel with a wide outlet surface that supports a woven wire base, or metal plate with a grid of holes.
 The lower part of the funnel is tapered to fit the receptacle or tank-filler aperture.

 A suitably sized chamois skin is soaked in clean fuel and placed over the grid in the funnel and brought up the sides, forming a bowl, to prevent any leakage past the skin.
 Fuel can then be pumped into the top of the funnel by the fuel dispenser and watched for signs of water accumulation.
 The process can be stopped to lift out the assembly from the tank and the trapped water removed so that the job can be continued.
-Chamois leather is used thus as a fuel filter by boaters, auto detailers, and aircraft refuellers, particularly of a past age when aircraft were flown into very remote areas.
+Chamois leather is used thus as a fuel filter by boaters, auto detailers, and aircraft refuelers, particularly of a past age when aircraft were flown into very remote areas.

 Uses

-Chamois leather is widely used for drying and buffing vehicles, such as cars and vans, after washing.
+Chamois leather is widely used for drying and buffing vehicles after washing.

 Small pieces of chamois leather (often called "chamois cloth") are commonly used as blending tools by artists drawing with charcoal.
 The leather blends the charcoal more softly and cleanly than the artist's fingers, which can leave smudges.
 The chamois is also used to lighten the drawing (or portions of it) by removing some charcoal in a more subtle and nuanced way than most erasers could.
 The charcoal can be washed from the leather using soap and water.

 Chamois leather is used around professional film and video camera viewfinders, as it provides comfort and absorbs sweat from camera operators who spend a long time with their eye planted on the viewfinder.

-Divers use towels made of chamois leather to dry themselves between jumps, as they can be quickly dried by squeezing them.
+Divers use towels made of chamois leather to dry themselves between dives, as they can be quickly dried by squeezing or wringing them.